 5. Importing hedgehogs in the United States can only be done at certain ports, and the animals must have proper permits.
 Importing them from New Zealand — or any region that the U.S. Customs and Border Protection has designated as a place where foot-and-mouth disease exists — is forbidden.
 Smuggling hedgehogs is highly frowned upon.

-6. Since they are considered wildlife, it is illegal to keep a hedgehog as a pet in many parts of the United States, including California, Arizona, Georgia, Hawaii, Maine, New York City, Pennsylvania, and Washington, D.C.
+6. Because they are considered wildlife, it's illegal to keep a hedgehog as a pet in many parts of the United States, including California, Georgia, Hawaii, Maine, New York City and Pennsylvania.
 Hedgehogs need a lot of special care to be kept as pets, and anyone considering doing so should do their research first.

 8. Today’s hedgehogs measure roughly from 5 to 14 inches (plus a 1- to 2-inch tail), depending on the species.

 9. The hedgehog can thank its spines for its signature look; they are 1-inch long modified hairs that cover the critters’ back and sides.
 The face, chest, belly, throat and legs are covered in fur, helping to give them the appearance of having tough-guy haircuts.